Robust Failure Diagnosis of Microservice System through Multimodal Data: Discussion

 In practice, some modalities can be absent, hindering a successful failure diagnosis system to some extent.
 The cause of missing modalities can be generally classified into three categories.
 The first category refers to missing modalities caused by data collection problems.
 Modern microservice systems are developing rapidly; the same truth applies to their monitoring agents.
 Therefore, it is hard to guarantee that all monitoring data are ideally collected and transmitted.
 As a result, missing data is inevitable, which can give rise to missing modalities when specific modalities of the monitoring data are having collection problems.
 The second category refers to missing modalities caused by data availability problems.
 In some large corporations, monitoring data is individually collected by many different divisions.
 Sometimes, specific modalities can be exclusively governed by a division that does not want to disclose its service maintenance data.
 Thus, these modalities are collected but not available to general operators.
 The third category stands for missing modalities caused by data retrieval problems.
 In practice, we often encounter situations where it is very inconvenient to retrieve monitoring data from the data pool.
 Multimodal failure diagnosis requires much more data to be collected than single-modal-based methods and may face missing modality problems.
 However, an excellent multimodal-based approach should perform well even when some modalities are missing.
 We discover that 62 failure cases of \Done lack metric data. \method is compared with PDiagnose in these cases.
 As PDiagnose cannot address Task~\#2, we only present the results of Task~\#1.

 As shown in \tabref{table:robustness}, the performance of PDiagnose drops dramatically in these cases, while \method presents salient robustness.
 Although \method also witnesses a performance degradation, it is still better than PDiagnose and other Task \#1 baselines. \method has seen complete data modalities during training and learned a unified representation, allowing it to capture anomalous patterns' correlation to failures better than single-modal-based methods.
 On the other hand, PDiagnose treats each modality independently, making it ineffective when facing missing modalities.
-We claim that \method is robust because it can still achieve good performance using data with missing modalities in the online environment.
+To sum up, \method demonstrates robustness since it achieves satisfactory performance even when working with data with incomplete modalities.